aman-tiwari001/JS-CALCI/README.md

 # JS-CALCI - A simple arithmetic calculator
-Made using HTML, CSS AND JS
+Made using HTML, CSS & JS